Jeff Driskel: Denver Broncos

 On March 27, 2020, Driskel signed a two-year contract with the Denver Broncos.
-On September 20, 2020, Driskel came in for injured starting quarterback Drew Lock in a Week 2 matchup against the Pittsburgh Steelers.
+On September 20, Driskel came in for injured starting quarterback Drew Lock in a Week 2 matchup against the Pittsburgh Steelers.
 He passed for 256 yards, two touchdowns, and one interception in relief in the 26–21 loss.
 Driskel made his first start as a Bronco in Week 3 against the Tampa Bay Buccaneers.
 During the game, Driskel threw for 176 yards, 1 touchdown, and 1 interception before being benched in the fourth quarter of the 28–10 loss.
-On November 26, 2020, Driskel was placed on the reserve/COVID-19 list after testing positive for the virus.
+On November 26, Driskel was placed on the reserve/COVID-19 list after testing positive for the virus.
 He and the other three quarterbacks on the Broncos roster were fined by the team for violating COVID-19 protocols.
-Driskel was activated from the COVID-19 list on December 16, 2020.
+Driskel was activated from the COVID-19 list on December 16.
 On May 3, 2021, Driskel was released by the Broncos.

 Houston Texans

 On May 20, 2021, Driskel signed a one-year contract with the Houston Texans.
-He was released on August 31, 2021.
-He was signed to the practice squad the following day.
-He was promoted to the active roster on October 16, 2021.
+He was released on August 31.
+Driskel was re-signed to the practice squad the following day.
+He was promoted to the active roster on October 16.
 On November 18, Driskel converted from quarterback to tight end, playing the position for the first time in his career.
 He was placed on injured reserve on December 22.

 On March 18, 2022, Driskel re-signed with the Texans.
-He was released on August 30, 2022, and signed to the practice squad the next day.
+He was released on August 30, and re-signed back to the practice squad the next day.
 He was promoted to the active roster on December 14.

+Arizona Cardinals

+On April 17, 2023, Driskel signed a one-year contract with the Arizona Cardinals.
+He was released on August 29, and re-signed to the practice squad the next day.
+Driskel was released again on October 20 and re-signed to the practice squad on October 31.
+He was elevated to the active roster on November 4, to backup Clayton Tune against the Cleveland Browns.
+Driskel then reverted back to the practice squad after the game.

+Cleveland Browns

+On December 29, 2023, Driskel was signed by the Cleveland Browns off the Cardinals' practice squad.

+On January 3, 2024, the Browns announced Driskel would be the starting quarterback in their Week 18 matchup against the Cincinnati Bengals.
+The Browns clinched a playoff berth the week prior, so they decided to rest some of their key starters, including quarterback Joe Flacco, for the regular season finale to avoid potential injury.

+Washington Commanders

+On April 1, 2024, Driskel signed with the Washington Commanders.

+Las Vegas Raiders

+On September 1, 2025, Driskel signed with the Las Vegas Raiders' practice squad.
+He was released on October 8.

+Arizona Cardinals (second stint)

+On November 6, 2025, Driskel signed with the Arizona Cardinals' practice squad.